shrimbly/sharp-frames-python/README.md

 # Sharp Frames Python Script

-A standalone Python script that extracts frames from a video **or processes images from a directory**, scores them for sharpness, and selects the best frames based on various methods.
-This script is inspired by the concepts in the Sharp Frames application.
+A standalone Python script that extracts frames from a video or processes images from a directory, scores them for sharpness, and selects the best frames based on various methods.
+This script is using the same selection methods as found in the Sharp Frames application by [Reflct](https://reflct.app)

 ## Requirements